innoveit/react-native-ble-manager/README.md

 ```

 ### startNotification(peripheralId, serviceUUID, characteristicUUID)
-Start the notification on the specified characteristic.
+Start the notification on the specified characteristic, you need to call `retrieveServices` method before.
 Returns a `Promise` object.

 __Arguments__